 We are looking forward to your arrival in the Nation’s Capital, and our get-together as an SSEP family.

-As was the case for the 2019 Conference, we will likely recommend the Holiday Inn Washington-Dulles International Airport.
+The hotel we are recommending for the Conference is the Holiday Inn Washington-Dulles International Airport.
 It is a 10-15 minute drive from the Steven F. Udvar-Hazy Center.
-Last year NCESSE had reserved a block of rooms at the Holiday Inn at conference rates (FYI – last year’s rate was $74/per night, which did not include 13% tax).
-Note that such a block of rooms would only be available for a limited amount of time.
-Any unused rooms would be released back to the Hotel likely 6 weeks prior to the Conference, which would be May 20, 2020.
-Once we formalize an agreement with the hotel for the 2020 Conference, we will pass on the information to the SSEP Community Program Directors in each community to share with their delegations.
+NCESSE has reserved a block of rooms at the Holiday Inn at conference rates – $75/per night, which does not include 13% tax.
+Note this block of rooms will only be available for a limited amount of time.
+Any unused rooms will be released back to the Hotel likely 5 weeks prior to the Conference, by Friday, May 29, 2020.
+Please note that you can cancel your reservation without penalty, as long as you do so before 6:00 pm the day before your scheduled arrival.
+This information will be passed on to the SSEP Community Program Directors in each community to pass on to their delegations.